PhantomBot/PhantomBot/DEVSETUP.md

 2. Check out your for and open it in your favorite IDE.
 2. Set the project Java SDK to [1.8](http://www.oracle.com/technetwork/java/javase/overview/index.html).
 3. Import `build.xml` into your [ANT](http://ant.apache.org/) task manager.
-4. Setup your favorite JavaScript minifier to mangle & minify all sources from `./javascript-sources/` and have it put the output in `./resources/scripts/`.
-  *The most commonly used minifier is [UglifyJS](https://www.npmjs.com/package/uglify-js) with [NodeJS](https://nodejs.org).*

 DONE!
 Happy coding <3